IAF Core Competencies for Facilitators

 Groups rarely struggle because they lack ideas.
 They struggle because their conversations do not reliably become commitments.
 This article explores how facilitators guide groups to consensus and desired outcomes, from shaping agreement to fostering completion, so that discussion leads to decisions that hold.
 It offers practical insight into IAF Core Competency D3.

-Anyone can play this role.
+You do not need a title to facilitate.
+You need the intention to create a space where people can listen, think, contribute and act with purpose.
 A neighbour convening a conversation about local safety is facilitating.
 A volunteer helping a group pause and hear quieter voices is facilitating.
-A charity trustee asking the right question at the right moment is facilitating.
-These gestures help a group stay connected to its purpose when pressures or emotions rise.
+A charity trustee asking the question that helps people move beyond positions is facilitating.
+These gestures may look simple, but they help groups stay connected to purpose when pressure, uncertainty or emotion rises.

 Why the competencies matter now

-Across workplaces, communities and voluntary groups, the way people gather has changed.
-Many conversations take place online.
-Local issues have become more complex.
-Funding pressures, stretched services and rising expectations shape how NGOs and community organisations operate.
-People often carry more responsibilities than the structures around them can hold.
-In this environment, familiar patterns of meetings can struggle to produce meaningful progress.
+Across workplaces, communities, NGOs and voluntary groups, the way people gather has changed.
+Many conversations now happen online or across hybrid settings.
+Local and organisational issues have become more complex.
+Funding pressures, stretched services, dispersed teams and rising expectations all shape the way groups work together.
+People are often carrying more responsibility than the structures around them can easily hold.

 Go to Top